 Months of entry

-We adopt a person-centred concept at the core of our course, but also provide opportunity to learn about and critically evaluate other approaches such as CBT, solution-focused and systemic ways of working.
+You will learn to adopt a person-centred approach to your work, with the opportunity to learn about and critically evaluate other approaches such as CBT, solution-focused and systemic ways of working.
 Though the focus is on adults, you will also be introduced to working with couples, children and families.
 Emphasis is placed on developing research skills and your understanding of evidence-based practice.

 Course contact details